Adrienne-B/julibee_austin/README.md

 Adobe Dreamweaver (text-editor)

 #### What I learn:
 Since I had past experience on the basics of HTML and CSS, that was more of a breeze.
-But, the challenge was fusing flexbox and media queries in order to create three different layouts to be cohesive tothe device used
+But, the challenge was using flexbox and media queries in order to create three different layouts to be cohesive tothe device used

 ##### Challenges to improve on